GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex13_gene_annotation_part1.md

 # bin_8   d__Bacteria;p__Desulfobacterota_A;c__Desulfovibrionia;o__Desulfovibrionales;f__Desulfovibrionaceae;g__Desulfovibrio;s__

 ```

-In default annotation mode, `DRAM` takes as only input the directory containing all the bins we would like to annotate in fasta format (either .fa or .fna).
-There are few parameter that can be modified if not using the default mode.
-Once the annotation step is done, the mode `distill` is used to summarise the obtained results. **Note:** due to the increased memory requirements, UniRef90 database is not default and the flag `–use_uniref` should be specified in order to search amino acid sequences against UniRef90.
-In this exercise, due to memory and time constrains, we won't be using UniRef90 database.
+In default annotation mode, `DRAM` takes as only input the directory containing all the bins we would like to annotate in *fastA* format (either .fa or .fna).
+There are few parameters that can be modified if not using the default mode.
+Once the annotation step is done, the mode `distill` is used to summarise the obtained results.

+*NOTE: due to the increased memory requirements, UniRef90 database is not default and the flag `–use_uniref` should be specified in order to search amino acid sequences against UniRef90.
+In this exercise, due to memory and time constraints, we won't be using UniRef90 database.*

 ```bash
 module load DRAM